-The bill makes changes to the "Colorado Open Records Act" (CORA).
+The act makes the following changes to the "Colorado Open Records Act" (CORA):

 - Prohibits a custodian of public records from requiring a requester to provide any form of identification to request or inspect records pursuant to CORA unless a requester is otherwise required to provide identification pursuant to law;